KacperBialy/CaloriesTracker/.ai/prd.md

   1. A "Settings" section is available in the application.
   2. In the settings, there is a field to enter the numerical value of the daily caloric goal.
   3. After saving, the new goal value is visible on the main dashboard.
-  4. The set goal is permanently saved to my account.
+  4. The set goal is permanently saved to my account (US-001).
   5. The system validates that the entered value is a positive integer.

 ### US-003